 As a trader, you are literally bombarded with hundreds, if not thousands of trade opportunities on a daily basis.
 You can use a number of methods to dwindle this enormous list down, including volume requirements, volatility, and float.

 To that point, I have 3 setups that I have seen consistently in the market that have proven profitable to traders, which I will cover in this article.
 For each setup, we will cover the strengths and weaknesses.
-As a trader, it is up to you to identify the best day trading chart patterns that align to your trading style.
+As a trader, it is up to you to identify the best day trading chart patterns that align with your trading style.

 Instead of saving the best for last, I am going to lead with the need.
 The morning consolidation is by far my favorite day trading pattern.
 Below is the makeup of the pattern: